All Products

 Usage notes

-• Before you drop a table, confirm that the table can be dropped.
+• Before dropping a table, confirm it can be safely removed.
 Proceed with caution.
-If you accidentally drop a table, you can restore the table if the backup and restoration feature is enabled for the project and the table is dropped within the backup data retention period specified for the project.
-For more information about the backup and restoration feature, see Backup and restoration.
+If a table is accidentally dropped, it can be restored if the backup and restoration feature is enabled for the project and the table is dropped within the backup data retention period specified for the project.
+For details, see Backup and restoration.

 Syntax